gargshantnu/high-level-wallet/README.md

 ## Base path:

 For now, you can use base path as `http://18.232.86.26:3001/` and can try any of the below apis with this.
+Alternatively UI code is hosted here: http://18.232.86.26:3000/transactions , you can try that too.

 ## 1. Setup Wallet